herrcristi/small-cpp-utils/README.md

 Contains useful everyday features that can be used in following ways:

 -   event (it combines mutex and condition variable to create an event which is either automatic or manual)
--   lock_queue (queue for creating waiting queue mechanism)
+-   lock_queue (queue with waiting mechanism to use in concurrent environment)
 -   time_queue (creates a queue for delay requests)
 -   worker_thread (creates workers on separate threads that do task when requested, based on lock_queue and time_queue)
 -   spinlock (or critical_section to do quick locks)